Canada Border Services Agency: Canfield

-In October 2020, the Alberta Court of Appeal ruled that a federal Customs Act section dealing with inspection of goods violates the Charter when it comes to searching digital devices.
+In October 2020, the Alberta Court of Appeal ruled that a federal Customs Act section dealing with the inspection of goods violates the Charter when it comes to searching digital devices.
 The court found that the Canada Border Services Agency infringed on the rights of two men charged with pornography offences after a search of their cell phones at the Edmonton international airport.
 It wrote that their rights were violated under s 8 of the Charter of Rights and Freedoms, which says everyone has "the right to be secure against unreasonable search and seizure," and s 10, which specifies rights upon arrest or detention, including the right to consult a lawyer and the right to habeas corpus.
 The decision is significant because it is one of a handful of cases where a lower court has ever revisited a Supreme Court of Canada decision.

 The court also suspended the declaration of invalidity of the relevant section of the Customs Act for one year to provide Parliament with the opportunity to amend the legislation to determine how to address searches of personal electronic devices at the border.
 Despite the violation of Charter rights, the appeal court decided to allow the inclusion of evidence obtained by CBSA.
 On March 11, 2021, the Supreme Court of Canada dismissed the applicant's leave to appeal.
 The court did not provide any additional commentary on the decision.

 Crown counsel applied for a six-month extension to the suspension of Customs Act provision.
 The extension was granted by the Court of Appeal on October 22, 2021.
 As of May 2022, changes to the Customs Act provision have not been made or implemented.
 On April 20, 2022 Justices Jo’Anne Strekaf and Ritu Khullar denied the government’s request for a second six-month extension, writing that “public confidence is undermined when a law that has been declared to be unconstitutional continues to have effect in other than extraordinary circumstances.”